rpichioli/nodejs-api-with-mongoose/README.md

 This is a full basic CRUD (Create - Read - Update - Delete) .

 ### Understanding the project structure ###
-The NodeJS Express core file is located at the folder:
+The NodeJS Express server core file is located at folder:
 ```
 (root)/src/index.js
 ```

-The database connection configuration file is located at the folder:
+The database connection configuration file is located at folder:
 ```
 (root)/src/config/ ...
 ```

-The model that represents the database table and the **index.js** to configure it are located at the folder:
+We will work with modules that export models related to schemas, so we can import it within API routes when you need.
+The model represents a real collection you have in MongoDB, mapping and typing each document data that will be saved within it.
+Look at folder:
 ```
 (root)/src/models/ ...
 ```

-The API is located at the folder:
+The API route is located at folder:
 ```
 (root)/src/routes/ ...
 ```